kvaster/mobell/README.md

 Unfortunatelly eventstream protocol is not documented and can be used only via reverse engineering.

-# Compile and run
-Since there is no UI currently in project, you should provide host of your mobotix camera and credentials.
-Currently this is done via local.properties file (it is not under git control).
-You should add following lines to your local.properties file:

-`
-mobotix.host="<mobotix_ip_or_name>"
-mobotix.login="<login>"
-mobotix.pass="<password>"
-`

 # TODO

 - [x] Simple streaming